vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 By default, AKO prints all the logs to stdout.
 Instead, persistentVolumeClaim(PVC) can be used for publishing logs of AKO pod to a file in PVC.
 To use this, the user has to create a PVC (and a persistent volume, if required) and specify the name of the PVC as the value of persistentVolumeClaim.

+### securityContext

+SecurityContext holds security configuration that will be applied to the AKO pod.
+Some fields are present in both SecurityContext and PodSecurityContext.
+When both are set, the values in SecurityContext take precedence.(Reference - https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.26/#securitycontext-v1-core)

 ### podSecurityContext

 This can be used to set securityContext of AKO pod, if necessary.
 For example, in openshift environment, if a persistent storage with hostpath is used for logging, then securityContext must have privileged: true (Reference - https://docs.openshift.com/container-platform/4.11/storage/persistent_storage/persistent-storage-hostpath.html)